No accounts

 Privacy manifesto

 ScreenMan is local-only by construction.
-Here's exactly what that means and how to verify it yourself.
+Here's exactly what that means — and how to verify it on your own machine in under a minute.

 No telemetry SDKs.
 No event tracking.
 No "anonymised usage stats" toggle to forget about.